awsdocs/aws-batch-user-guide/doc_source/best-practices.md

 ## Amazon EC2 On\-Demand or Amazon EC2 Spot<a name="bestpractice5"></a>

 Most AWS Batch customers use Amazon EC2 Spot instances because of the savings over On\-Demand instances\.
 However, if your workload runs for multiple hours and can't be interrupted, On\-Demand instances might be more suitable for you\.
-Don’t hesitate to try Spot instances\.
-You can switch to On\-Demand if necessary\.
+You can always try Spot instances first and switch to On\-Demand if necessary\.

 If you have the following requirements and expectations, use Amazon EC2 On\-Demand instances:
 + The runtime of your jobs is more than an hour, and you can't tolerate interruptions to your workload\.